MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 For further details, refer to the following sub-sections:

-- :ref:`Limitations <managedc.limitations>`: An overview of the constraints and limitations associated with Managed C.
 - :ref:`Troubleshooting <managedc.troubleshooting>`: Assistance for resolving common issues when working with Managed C.

 ..